Variation to PSPO for Cycling

 Consultation: How to have your say

 We encourage our residents to state whether they agree or disagree with the proposal, to offer any further comments or suggestions, and share experiences of any other anti-social behaviour issues in public spaces.
+If you have specific feedback on either location, please provide this in the open text box.
 Your feedback will be analysed and shared with all councillors to help inform future discussions and decisions concerning the PSPOs.

 Please view a draft copy of the order on the right-hand side and fill out our survey below to have your say.
-The consultation process will end on Wednesday 5 June 2024.
+This consultation has been extended until Friday 28 June.

 To see our privacy notice, please click here.